josarsepi/LineSearch/README.md

 Future Dev:

-* Enable alternative outputs.
+* Enable alternative inputs/outputs (to make this more modular.)

 * Need to double check the use of str() and need to make it pythonic.

-* Add a driver to make execution easier.
+* Add logging.